AMS003010/Singularity/README.md

 * _Will be adding more in the near (distant) future_

 ### Cache
-A shared cache is present which is enabled by default with a TTL (`T`ime `T`o `L`ine) of 5 minutes.
+A shared cache is present which is enabled by default with a TTL (Time To Live) of 5 minutes.
 So all the widgets with cache support will be cached for a duration of 5 minutes after which it will be refetched.

 ```
 theme: neo-noir